Coping with Life Transitions: Finding Balance Through Change

 I can help you:

-Identify what this change means for your values and goals and in the overall context of your life.
+Identify what this change means for your values and goals in the overall context of your life.

 Manage and explore fear, anxiety and self-doubt.